mcjojos/rebalancing-service/README.md

 There is the possibility to start a [wiremock](./wiremock) container in order to emulate the **FPS service locally**.
-The way to do that is first make sure you are in the root folder of the project and then
+The way to do that is first make sure you are in the root folder of the project and then:
 ```shell
 docker-compose up
 ```

 Your wiremock will start to accept connections based on the [mappings](./wiremock/mappings)

-You have two options to run the rebalancing application
+You have two options to run the rebalancing application:

 #### Run Option 1 - maven

-From the command line go to the root of the project and run the following command in a terminal window
+From the command line go to the root of the project and run the following command in a terminal window:

 ```shell
 ./mvnw spring-boot:run